eunmin/kand/README.md

 # Kand

-This is experimental project. :)
+This is experimental project.
+Don't use it for product. :)

 ## Usage